Skip to content

-Nomadic Co-Travel is not your standard yoga retreat, but a breathing adventure.
-Breathwork, yin yoga and deep nature — from one week to several weeks.
+Not a standard retreat, but a breathing adventure.
+Breathwork, yin yoga and deep nature — from a long weekend to several months.

 Temporarily join our nomadic rhythm.
 Between breathwork, yin yoga, nature and deep presence.